joshuajwoo/risklens/README.md

 # RiskLens - A Portfolio Value at Risk (VaR) & Stress Testing Engine

-> **Resume Pitch:** Designed and built a Python-based financial risk engine to quantify portfolio market risk.
-Implemented three distinct Value at Risk (VaR) models: historical, parametric, and a Monte Carlo simulation with 10,000+ paths.
-The system provides risk metrics and historical stress testing via a consolidated FastAPI endpoint, enabling data-driven risk management decisions.

 `RiskLens` is a backend Python service designed to quantify the market risk of a stock portfolio.
-It moves beyond simple profit and loss tracking to calculate the potential maximum loss under various market conditions using established financial risk models.
+It moves beyond simple profit and loss tracking to calculate potential loss under various market conditions using both established financial models and predictive machine learning.

 ## Features

-* **Three VaR Models:**
+* **Comprehensive VaR Analysis:**
-    * **Historical Value at Risk (VaR):** Calculates VaR based on the direct historical performance of the portfolio.
+    * **Historical VaR:** Calculates risk based on direct historical performance.
-    * **Parametric VaR (Variance-Covariance):** Calculates VaR by modeling portfolio returns using a normal distribution.
+    * **Parametric VaR:** Models risk using a normal distribution.
+    * **Cornish-Fisher VaR:** An advanced model that adjusts parametric VaR for real-world skewness and kurtosis in returns.
-    * **Monte Carlo Simulation VaR:** Simulates thousands of potential future price paths for the portfolio to derive a probability distribution of returns and calculate VaR.
+    * **Monte Carlo VaR:** Simulates thousands of potential future price paths to model complex outcomes.

+* **Machine Learning Integration:**
+    * **ML-Powered Parametric VaR:** Uses a hyperparameter-tuned **XGBoost** model to forecast next-day volatility based on historical returns and technical indicators (RSI, MACD, Bollinger Bands), providing a dynamic, forward-looking risk assessment.
+    * **Model Evaluation:** The ML pipeline includes a train/test split and reports the Mean Squared Error (MSE) to validate model performance.

-* **Historical Stress Testing:** Measures portfolio resilience by calculating its performance during specific historical market crashes (e.g., the 2008 financial crisis, the COVID-19 drop in March 2020).
+* **Historical Stress Testing:** Measures portfolio resilience by calculating its performance during specific market crashes (e.g., 2008 crisis, 2020 COVID drop).

-* **RESTful API:** All risk metrics are exposed through a clean, consolidated API endpoint.

-* **Visualization:** Can generate and serve charts of the portfolio's return distribution and VaR cutoff points.
+* **Data Visualization:** Generates and serves charts of the portfolio's return distribution and VaR cutoff points via a dedicated API endpoint.

 ## Tech Stack